 Full or part-time, remote or semi-remote Belfast, Northern Ireland

-We’re looking for a marketing executive who will help us to grow and develop our international customer base.
+We’re looking for a Marketing Manager who will help us to grow and develop our international customer base.

 It is a remote or semi-remote role; full-time or part time (min 3 days per week) with use of office space in Belfast.